systematic-magic/AgingPubMed/research_papers_html.rst

 Citation data is a part of a reference, which contains Journal Title, year, volume, pages and doi.

-15.4.1.Check that journal citation-data has the following elements in this order: |br|
+15.4.1.
+Check that journal citation-data has the following elements in this order: |br|
 |span_format_start| JournalTitle. year; volume: pages.
 DOI [PubMed] |span_end|

 .. image:: /_static/citation_data.png